Dr. Steve Fitch – Founder of Eden Reforestation Projects

 Dr. Kevin Mannoia is Professor of Ministry and serves as the Graduate and Faculty Chaplain at Azusa Pacific University.
 In that capacity he developed and oversees the chaplaincy and spiritual care programs of the graduate and adult students of the University, as well as providing care to the faculty and staff.
 Prior to developing this new role, he served as Dean of Haggard School of Theology at APU, coming from his role as President of the National Association of Evangelicals.
 From his experience as a pastor, superintendent, bishop of the Free Methodist Church and President of the NAE, Mannoia brings his understanding of the church at a congregational, organizational, denominational, and national level to his ministry.
 He embodies a vision of developing leaders in transforming culture by knowing God and making Him known.
 While Mannoia’s career has taken him around the nation and the world, he calls southern California home.
 He and Kathleen, his wife, live near Los Angeles with their three children, Kristyn, Christopher and Corey.

-Director of Climate Change Response Initiative at World Vision
+Christopher Shore - Director of Climate Change Response Initiative at World Vision

 Christopher Shore is responsible for leading World Vision’s work in Economic Development, which includes all facets that impact household economics.